frida/frida-website/_posts/2016-02-01-frida-6-2-released.markdown

 - core: fix crash when scheduled callbacks are freed late (V8 and Duktape)
 - frida-trace: improve performance by removing *setTimeout()* logic, allowing many hooks to be applied in the same transaction
+- frida-trace: batch log events in 50 ms chunks to improve performance

 6.2.1: